isa-group/SLA4OAI-ResearchSpecification/SLA4OAI-spec.md

 ## 3. Lifecycle of Agreement

-The lifecycle of a SLA is composed by two phases, we must distinguish the document is defined to provide different levels of service, against the document which the consumer and provider agree.
-In this specification a service level is named **Plan**.
+The lifecycle of any SLA agreement has two phases:

-First service providers must design the levels of service and define the **Offering** document, after consumers can choose what levels they want and finally provider and consumer agree the **SLA** document.
+1. The service provider design the levels (plans) of the service, then define the **Plans** document.
+See an example at [petstore-plans.yml](./samples/petstore/petstore-plans.yml).
+2. The consumer choose the levels (plans) he need, then both provider and consumer agree the **SLA** document.
+See an example at [petstore-sla.yml](./samples/petstore/petstore-sla.yml).
-The two phases of the lifecycle are represented by two type of documents:

-- Offering document, see the example at [petstore-offering.yml](./samples/petstore/petstore-offering.yml).
-- SLA document, see the example at [petstore-sla.yml](./samples/petstore/petstore-sla.yml).

 ![Figure 5](images/lifecycle-agreement.svg "Figure 5.
 Lifecycle of Agreement.")